-The IR35 changes are due to come into force in April 2021 at the start of the new tax year.
+The IR35 changes are came into force in April 2021.
 They were delayed by a year as a result of COVID-19.
-They might affect you if you’re a self-employed contractor.
+They affect you if you’re a self-employed contractor.

 IR35 is a regulation that was first introduced in 1999.
 It aims to prevent people from avoiding paying the correct amount of tax by acting as disguised employees.